 Leaderboard

-Seven models evaluated on all 120 Odysseys tasks under identical settings: a 100-step budget, maximum reasoning effort, and a Google Chrome window in an OSWorld Ubuntu VM.
+Nine entries on all 200 Odysseys tasks.
+Eight CUA models were evaluated by us under identical settings — 100-step budget, maximum reasoning effort, Google Chrome in an OSWorld Ubuntu VM.

-Model Type O-M2W Judge Rubric Avg Perfect SPLavg SPLperf
+Model Type Agent O-M2W Judge Rubric Avg Perfect Avg.
+Steps Traj.
+Eff.

 Notes.
-Rubric Avg treats each of the 699 task–rubric pairs as an independent observation and averages them.
+Rubric Avg treats each task rubric pair as an independent observation and averages them.
 Perfect marks a task as passing only if every rubric is satisfied.
 O-M2W Judge is the trajectory-level holistic LLM judge from Online-Mind2Web.
-SPL (Success weighted by Path Length) is (1/N) · Σ sᵢ / nᵢ, where sᵢ is either the averaged or perfect rubric score on task i and nᵢ is the number of agent steps — higher means strong outcomes achieved in fewer steps.
-All scores are reproduced from Table 2 of the paper.
+Avg.
+Steps is the mean number of interaction steps the agent takes per task, where lower is more efficient.
+Traj.
+Eff.
+(Trajectory Efficiency) is (1/N) · Σ sᵢ / nᵢ, where sᵢ is the averaged rubric score on task i and nᵢ is the number of agent steps.
+Higher values mean stronger outcomes achieved in fewer steps.
+Agent distinguishes CUA (computer-use agents that consume screenshots and emit GUI actions) from Terminal agents that drive the browser by writing code (e.g. Playwright).
+Cells marked are metrics not reported by the source.
+CUA scores are reproduced from Table 2 of the paper; WebWright is reproduced from the WebWright article.

 Breakdown by difficulty

-Tasks come in three tiers: easy (≤5 steps, ≤3 domains), medium (6–8 steps or 4+ domains), and hard (exceeding both).
-Each bar shows the perfect rubric rate — the share of tasks a model solves with every rubric item satisfied.
-Rubric average and average steps taken sit just underneath.
+Tasks come in three tiers.
+Easy tasks use at most 5 steps and 3 domains, medium tasks use 6 to 8 steps or 4 or more domains, and hard tasks exceed both thresholds.
+Each bar shows the perfect rubric rate, the share of tasks a model solves with every rubric item satisfied.